What Is Progression-Free Survival in Metastatic Breast Cancer? | MyBCTeam

 The investigators found that the median PFS in participants with HR-positive MBC was:

-• 10.1 months for people treated with trastuzumab deruxtecan
+• 10.1 months for those treated with trastuzumab deruxtecan

-This means that it took 10.1 months for 50 percent of participants who received fam-trastuzumab to begin progressing, compared with 5.4 months for 50 percent of the chemotherapy group.
-Trastuzumab deruxtecan kept participants’ cancer stable for a longer period of time.
+This means that it took 10.1 months for 50 percent of participants who received trastuzumab deruxtecan to begin progressing, compared with 5.4 months for half of the chemotherapy group.
+Trastuzumab deruxtecan kept participants’ cancer stable longer.

 What Does Progression-Free Survival Mean for You?

 Here’s what all these details about PFS mean for you: When weighing your treatment options, your oncology specialist will take into account data from MBC studies showing which therapies have the best PFS.
-They’ll also consider your specific MBC case, including whether you have HR-positive cancer and if it’s HER2-positive or HER2-negative, as well as any treatments you’ve already had.
+They’ll also consider your specific case of metastatic breast cancer, including whether you have HR-positive cancer and if it’s HER2-positive or HER2-negative, as well as any treatments you’ve already had.

-As new therapies are discovered, the survival rate for MBC continues to rise.
+As new therapies for metastatic breast cancer are developed, the survival rate for MBC continues to rise.
 These improvements are due to the increase in PFS from these treatments, allowing more people to live with stable disease for longer.
 If you have questions about PFS and how it relates to your treatment, talk to your oncologist.

 Talk With Others Who Understand